Andrée Borrel

 Andrée Raymonde Borrel (18 November 1919 – 6 July 1944), code named Denise, was a French woman who served in the French Resistance and as an agent for Britain's clandestine Special Operations Executive in World War II.
 The purpose of SOE was to conduct espionage, sabotage, and reconnaissance in occupied Europe against the Axis powers, especially Nazi Germany.
 SOE agents allied themselves with resistance groups and supplied them with weapons and equipment parachuted in from England.

-In September 1942, Borrel was one of the first two female agents of SOE to arrive in France by parachute.
-Based in Paris, she became a member of the SOE's Prosper network in occupied France where she worked as a courier.
+Described by author Elizabeth Nicholas as a "towering figure" in the French Resistance, in September 1942, Borrel was the first female agent of SOE to arrive in France by parachute, which also made her the first female secret agent known to have parachuted into enemy territory.
+Based in Paris, she became a member of the SOE's Prosper network (also called "circuit" and "reseau) in occupied France.
+She worked as a courier.
 Prosper was SOE's largest and most important network in France and Borrel was an important figure in its leadership.
 She was arrested by the Gestapo in June 1943.
 She was subsequently executed in July 1944 at the Natzweiler-Struthof concentration camp.

 Early life

 Andrée Borrel was born into a working-class family in Bécon-les-Bruyères, a north-western suburb of Paris, France.
-She was good at sports, while her older sister (Léone) described Borrel as a tom-boy who had the strength, endurance and interests of boys whose favourite pastimes were bicycling in the countryside, hiking and climbing.
+She was good at sports, while her older sister (Léone) described Borrel as a tom-boy who had the strength, endurance and interests of a boy and whose favourite pastimes were bicycling in the countryside, hiking and climbing.

 Her father (Louis) died when she was 11, and to help support her family Borrel left school at 14 to work for a dress designer.
 When she was 16, her family moved to Paris, where Borrel spent two years as a shop assistant in Boulangerie Pajo, a bakery.
 After this she worked at the Bazar d'Amsterdam as a shop assistant which allowed her to have Sundays off so she could enjoy her passion for cycling.
 In October 1939, Borrel's mother (Eugenie) was advised to move to a warmer climate for her health, so took Andrée and her sister to Toulon on the Mediterranean coast where they had family friends.

 Not long before World War II broke out, Borrel's socialist sympathies led her to travel to Spain to help the Republican government in its fight against the Nazi-backed fascists in Spain.
 However, she found that the war had all but been lost, and returned to France.